LeslieMugiraneza/LeslieMugiraneza/README.md

 - 🔧 I build with **Python**, **HTML/CSS**, and explore both **Web Development** and **AI/Data Science**
 - 🎨 I blend technology with creativity — using code to unlock imagination, culture, and community stories
 - 🧑🏽‍🏫 I believe in **mentorship**, teaching by doing, and supporting the next generation of innovators
 - 🌍 Fluent in **English, French, and Kinyarwanda**

 ---

 ### 👩🏾‍💻 What I'm Learning

-- 📚 **ALX Software Engineering** – Web dev, problem-solving, full stack foundations
+- 📚 **AUCA Software Engineering** – Web dev, problem-solving, full stack foundations
 - 📊 **ALX Data Science** – Python, NumPy, Pandas, data wrangling, and more
 - 🧠 Exploring beginner **AI projects** and real-world **data challenges**